William P. Sims: Political career

 Sims did not run for re-election in 1916, although both Riggs and Roberts did.
 A newcomer, Fred Sutter received the most votes in the primary, while Roberts came in second.
 While out of the senate, Sims served on the Arizona Corporate Commission.

 Sims did not run again in 1918, but once again threw in his hat for Arizona State Senator in the 1920 election, even though he was still embroiled in the I.W.W. trial.
-He stated that his reason for once again entering politics was the new law on how legislators were compensated, changing fronm a per diem to a straight salary, as he felt the old system lent itself to some people prolonging legislative sessions simply to receive more remuneration.
+He stated that his reason for once again entering politics was the new law on how legislators were compensated, changing from a per diem to a straight salary, as he felt the old system lent itself to some people prolonging legislative sessions simply to receive more remuneration.
 He was one of the two Democrat candidates who topped the primary, enabling him to run in the November election.
 In November he was re-elected to his third term in the State Senate.

 In August 1922 Sims announced his intention to run for re-election.
 He was joined by former state senators Roberts, T. A. Hughes, and John P. Cull, as well as political newcomer William Delbridge.
 Once again, Roberts and Sims won the Democrat primary, and both won by large majorities in the general election in November.
 When the 6th Legislature met in January, Sims was considered one of the front runners for Senate President.
 However, when the Democrats caucused on January 8, 1923, they chose Mulford Winsor for president.
 In August 1924 Sims announced his intention to run for re-election.
 Sims won re-election, and with newcomer J. B. Wylie, became the two senators from Cochise County.
 In August 1926 Sims once again filed his intention to run for re-election to the state senate, along with Wylie.
 However, he was defeated in the primary when Wylie and Fred Sutter were the top two vote getters.

 After taking several years off from politics, Sims announced his intention to run once again for the state legislature in 1930, but this time for the House, and from Maricopa County, district 17.
 Along with Conner Johnson, they won the Democrat primary, but in the general election Johnson was elected, but Sims lost to Republican C. F. Willis.
 In December 1932, Governor B. B. Moeur appointed Sims as part of a 10-man committee charged with creating a plan to reorganize the state government.